FreesmTeam/FreesmLauncher/docs/README.md

 ### Stable Releases

 Download Freesm Launcher from our [official website](https://freesmlauncher.org/) or the [GitHub Releases](https://github.com/FreesmTeam/FreesmLauncher/releases) page.
-Packages available for **Linux, Windows, and macOS**.
+Packages are available for **Linux, Windows, and macOS**.

 ### Development builds